 The City may enter into short-term lease purchase obligations to finance the acquisition of capital equipment and furnishings with estimated useful lives of less than ten years.
 Outstanding lease-purchase obligations issued to finance capital equipment and furnishings are evaluated in terms of financing costs versus comparable financing alternatives in addition to the requesting department's ability to fund lease payments within its annual operating budget.
-Repayment of these lease-purchase obligations shall occur over a period not-to-exceed the useful life of the underlying asset.
-The Finance Director is responsible for reviewing repayment terms and amortization schedules and no City department shall initiate a lease-purchase agreement without first consulting with the Finance Director.
+Repayment of these lease-purchase obligations are to occur over a period not to exceed the useful life of the underlying asset.
+The Finance Director is responsible for reviewing repayment terms and amortization schedules.
+City Departments are not authorized to initiate a lease-purchase agreement without first consulting with the Finance Director.